-Academic Policies, cont.

-Homework Policies

-Homework Requests

-Academic Eligibility

-Communication

-Bishop McDowell Program

-Academic Support

-Baginski Scholars Program

-administrative approval.

-(16) Homework Policies: Students should understand the following policies regarding homework (unless specified otherwise by an individual teacher):

-Homework includes regular study and reading of material beyond any written assignments.
+Homework Policies A student who fails a course in the first semester may not repeat that same course in the second semester if it is being offered.
+Arrangements must be made with the student's counselor to recover Homework Requests the credits.
+Academic Eligibility A student is not permitted to repeat a year except in extenuating circumstances contingent upon administrative approval.
+Communication (16) Homework Policies: Students should understand the following policies regarding homework (unless specified otherwise by an individual teacher): Bishop McDowell Program Academic Support Homework includes regular study and reading of material beyond any written assignments.
 Students must complete all written and reading assignments.
-Assignments must be submitted by announced deadlines.
+Assignments must be submitted Baginski Scholars Program by announced deadlines.
 Time extensions for full credit will be given only for excused absences.
-Homework not completed within three days after return from an absence will result in a grade of zero.
 After an absence, the student should request from his teacher any assignments he missed.
-Teachers are neither expected nor encouraged to offer "extra credit" opportunities for students who do not complete required course assignments.
-Written homework must be completed thoroughly and neatly.
+After an unplanned absence students must submit missed assignments in a timely manner.
+Prior to a planned absence, the student should request from his teacher what assignments will be missed.

+and neatly.
 Students must submit homework done only by themselves.
-Copying homework is dishonest, unproductive, and can result in disciplinary action.

-- (17) Homework Requests: The student is responsible for course material and assignments missed during an absence.
+(17) Homework Requests: The student is responsible for course material and assignments missed during an absence.
 If a student is absent due to illness, he must check Moodle and/or contact each individual teacher via e-mail for assignments.
 Students should check with teachers at the beginning of the year as to how assignments may be obtained.
-In the case of a prolonged absence due to illness, parents must notify the Assistant Principal for Academic Affairs. - (18) Academic Eligibility: A student with two or more failures at the close of any academic quarter will be declared academically ineligible to participate in all extracurricular activities and may be assigned to a supervised study hall during his free time in the following quarter.
-The student and his parents will be notified in writing by the Assistant Principal for Academic Affairs at the start of the period of ineligibility.
+In the case of a prolonged absence due to illness, parents must notify the Assistant Principal for Academic Affairs.